 The process of smoking salmon is simple as long as you have all the required ingredients and items along with you.
 Here are the precise steps that you should be following for a successful outcome:

 3) Let the fish dry: you should now take the salmon out of the brine and pat it dry.
 Place the wired grid on the container and put the fish on it and let it dry under a high-speed ceiling fan.
 If you want, you can also dry it in the refrigerator overnight.
 This step is super essential in smoking the salmon correctly.
-Many beginners fail to do this either out of laziness or negligence and end up making a not-so-nice smoked salmon.
+Many beginners fail to do this either out of laziness or negligence.

 You need to apply the sweetener every hour or so with the basting brush.
 Make sure to brush away any white substance first and then coat the syrup.